Amen (Meek Mill song): Composition and lyrics

-Release and reception
+Release and critical reception

 On June 19, 2012, the song was released for digital download and streaming in various countries as the lead single from the album by Mill's labels Maybach and Warner Bros.
 It was a success on radio stations in the United States.
-"Amen" was later included as the seventh track of Mill's debut studio album Dreams and Nightmares on October 30.
+"Amen" was later included as the seventh track of Mill's debut studio album, Dreams and Nightmares, on October 30.
 The song was met with widespread acclaim from music critics, with general praise for Mill's rap style.
 Rap Radar listed "Amen" as the seventh best song of 2012, with Paul "Big Homie" Duong asserting that Mill takes everyone "to church"; he highlighted Mill's celebratory lyricism and Drake's appearance.
-Pitchfork's Jayson Greene picked the song as the best new track on May 8, 2012, and said Mill abandons his previous style on the mixtape's "early highlight".
-He observed "a gospel-clapping, organ-greased cookout beat", which would be usual for fellow rapper Kanye West making jokes over, while Mill "sounds like a cocky young rap star" on his first song that is more like a victory lap than a wind sprint.
-In a similar review at Prefix Mag, Charlie Kaplan named the song as the album's best due to the "joyous and gorgeous gospel beat" that is aided by Mill and Drake's impressions of West's 2004 debut album The College Dropout, further highlighting it as the only instance where he is victorious in "breaking out of his mold".
-Japal from Exclaim! praised the song as a "sacrilegious celebration", proving why Mill "raps with such an impassioned sense of urgency".
-Writing for Rolling Stone, Jody Rosen highlighted that he "cleverly tweaks sex-rap clichés".
-Madden from Consequence praised Mill's exhilaration, writing that he uses "his high-energy flow" to go through the pop and R&B styles.
+Pitchfork's Jayson Greene picked the song as the best new track on May 8, 2012.
+He said that "Amen" finds Mill abandoning his previous style and sounding like "a cocky young rap star" on the mixtape's "early highlight".
+Greene described the song as "a gospel-clapping, organ-greased cookout beat", which would be usual for fellow rapper Kanye West making jokes over, while Mill's first song sounds "more like a victory lap than a wind sprint".
+In a similar review at PrefixMag, Charlie Kaplan named the song as the album's best due to the "joyous and gorgeous gospel beat" that is aided by Mill and Drake's impressions of West's 2004 debut album, The College Dropout, further highlighting it as the only instance where the rapper is victorious in "breaking out of his mold".
+Japal from Exclaim! praised the song as a "sacrilegious celebration", which explains why Mill "raps with such an impassioned sense of urgency".
+Writing for Rolling Stone, Jody Rosen highlighted that Mill "cleverly tweaks sex-rap clichés".
+Madden from Consequence praised Mill's exhilaration, writing that Mill used "his high-energy flow" to go through the pop and R&B styles.

-Jess Cataldo of Slant Magazine thought Mill utilizes his charisma to create "breez[y] material, like the backyard-barbecue anthem" that is "a sunny, lighthearted" number supported by the prominent organ.
+Jess Cataldo of Slant Magazine thought Mill utilized his charisma to create a "breez[y] material, like the backyard-barbecue anthem" that is "a sunny, lighthearted" number, supported by the prominent organ.
 In AllMusic, David Jeffries was taken aback by Mill's arrogance at the song's opening line.
-For Billboard, Erika Ramirez wrote that he still "toy[s] with his abundance of riches" on the "summer hit".
-In 2017, Michael Saponara from the same publication ranked "Amen" as Mill's sixth best song and said that he "collided [with Drake] on the churchy ... track", while also praising Jeremih's angelic backing vocals.
+For Billboard, Erika Ramirez wrote that Mill still "toy[ed] with his abundance of riches" on the "summer hit".
+In 2017, Michael Saponara from the same publication ranked "Amen" as Mill's sixth best song and said that he "collided [with Drake] on the churchy [...] track", while also praising Jeremih's angelic backing vocals.
 Mosi Reeves was more lukewarm at Spin; he noted that Mill "uncharacteristically lowers his tone a few octaves" over the gospel-influenced piano and said the song is good, yet "reads like old news" on Dreams and Nightmares since it had been released previously.
-PopMatters editor Matthew Fiander considered the song one of the album's "safe choices", believing that it "would be a revelation here" if not already included on Dreamchasers 2.
+PopMatters editor Matthew Fiander considered the song one of the album's "safe choices", believing that it "would [have been] a revelation" if not already included on Dreamchasers 2.